Paul Page

-Paul Page (born November 25, 1945) is an American motorsports broadcaster who is best known for serving as the play-by-play commentator for the Indianapolis 500 for a total of 27 years across radio and television.
+Paul Page (born November 25, 1945) is an American motorsports broadcaster who is best known for serving as the play-by-play commentator for the Indianapolis 500 for a total of 50 years across radio and television.
 Page was the radio Voice of the 500 on the Indianapolis Motor Speedway Radio Network from 1977 to 1987, and again from 2014 to 2015.
-He served the same role on television in 1988–1998 & 2002–2004.
+He served the same role on television in 1988–1998 and 2002–2004.

 Page's broadcasting career started at WIBC in the late 1960s.
 He was the lead announcer for CART on NBC from 1979 to 1987, and then moved to ABC/ESPN's coverage of the Indianapolis 500, CART and the IRL from 1988 to 2004.
 From 2006 to 2012, he was the lead announcer for the NHRA on ESPN2.
+Page's autobiography Hello, I'm Paul Page: "It's Race Day in Indianapolis" is a popular read with history of the Indianapolis 500 and his personal connections over 50 years covering Indy.

 Biography

 Early life and career

 Paul Page was born in Evansville, Indiana, but grew up as an "army brat," moving several times, spending time in Stuttgart, Germany, Fort Belvoir, and Fort Sheridan.
 Page's birth father separated from his mother when he was young.
 His mother remarried, at which time his surname changed from Henstridge to Page, the last name of his step-father.
 Page went to twelve different schools from elementary to high school, and he graduated high school in Highland Park, Illinois.
 He is married to fellow broadcaster Sally Larvick.
 He studied at the University of Tulsa.
 He served six years in the U.S. Army.
 Page's son Brian is a member of Bryan Herta Autosport.

 Page's broadcasting career began at WAIV and WATI, after which he moved to WIBC in Indianapolis, Indiana in 1968, where he was mentored by Sid Collins.
 On December 1, 1977, while doing a helicopter traffic report, Page was nearly killed in an accident, as the helicopter he was riding aboard crashed near Speedway Senior High School in Speedway, Indiana.
 Page suffered a compound fracture of his ankle, but soon returned to his duties.

 Page's great-uncle was Harry Geisel, a Major League Baseball AL umpire.
 Page first attended the Indianapolis 500 in 1960.